Melvin Purvis: Aftermath

 This raid would be the FBI's worst failure for the next 59 years.
-Purvis was targeted for negative public attention, despite the authorities from the St. Paul office had jurisdiction and those agents outranked him.
+Purvis was targeted for negative public attention, despite the fact that authorities from the St. Paul office had jurisdiction and those agents outranked him.
 Nevertheless, a petition calling for Purvis's suspension surfaced in the towns around the Little Bohemia Lodge.
 Inspector Rorer investigated on April 25; he discovered it had been written by two reporters who got a local resident to present it to the area civic organization as a petition calling for an investigation of the civilian deaths.

 By May 8, Hoover was told that a former FBI agent, Thomas F. Cullen, was claiming to have heard that the agents that night had locked Clegg, Rorer, and Purvis in a shed, because of how badly the situation was being handled.
 He asked Assistant Director Harold Nathan to interview all the agents involved.
 On June 1 Nathan reported that every agent involved positively denied all the rumors.
 All the Chicago agents denied talking to Cullen.
 Special Agent in Charge John Mclaughlin said he did not think Clegg, Rorer, Purvis, or Hanni were open enough to the observations and suggestions of agents under them.
 After this, Hoover put FBI Inspector Samuel P. Cowley on a special assignment to supervise the nationwide manhunt for Dillinger.
 Cowley was personally responsible for the agents who worked on this case, no matter where they were assigned.